csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Limley.md

 Lost their job at [[Pent Logging]] from the fall out of [[Operation Incriminating Letters]] and [[Rez]] being caught by guards.

-Uh-oh, appears to have worked with the [[Dragon's Hide]] to corner [[Our Party]] for what can only be bad intent.
+Uh-oh, appears to have worked with the [[Dragon's Hide]] to corner [[The Unforged Few]] for what can only be bad intent.
 Jumped us with "hello Amy".
 Wasn't her best choice, we killed her.

 ### Items
 133 GP
-key to a storage room where [[Our Party]] was attacked greater hp pent logging patch
+key to a storage room where [[The Unforged Few]] was attacked greater hp pent logging patch
 [[Flame Tongue Longsword]]